vsouza/awesome-ios/README.md

 * [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView) - a TableView have thumbnail cell only, and you can use gesture let it expands other expansionView, all diy :large_orange_diamond:
 * [BWSwipeRevealCell](https://github.com/bitwit/BWSwipeRevealCell) - A Swift library for swipeable table cells :large_orange_diamond:
 * [preview-transition](https://github.com/Ramotion/preview-transition) - PreviewTransition is a simple preview gallery controller :large_orange_diamond:
-* [QuickTableViewController](https://github.com/bcylin/QuickTableViewController) - A quick way to create settings tableview with switches, tap buttons, icons and more :large_orange_diamond:
+* [QuickTableViewController](https://github.com/bcylin/QuickTableViewController) - A simple way to create a UITableView for settings in Swift. :large_orange_diamond:
 * [TableKit](https://github.com/maxsokolov/TableKit) - Type-safe declarative table views :large_orange_diamond:
 * [Preheat](https://github.com/kean/Preheat) - Automates prefetching of content in UITableView and UICollectionView :large_orange_diamond:
 * [VBPiledView](https://github.com/v-braun/VBPiledView) - Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu